‘A magical garden’ – The Telegraph, Best Walled Gardens to Visit

-Beyond the walls is the Lakefield carpeted in the spring with fritillaries and daffodils and which embraces one of England’s most eclectic collections of garden follies.
-A path leads from the serenity of the lake to the Paradise Water Garden and contemporary Garden of the Five Bridges with its serpentine ribbon of Iris sibirica crossed by chinoiserie inspired bridges.
+Beyond these walls, the Lakefield is carpeted in the spring with fritillaries and daffodils and which embraces one of England’s most eclectic collections of garden follies.
+A path leads from the serenity of the Lake to the Paradise Water Garden and contemporary Garden of the Five Bridges with its serpentine ribbon of iris sibirica crossed by chinoiserie inspired bridges.
 It meanders on through a woodland glade to the terraced Theatre Lawn surrounded by tall tapestry hedges.

 West Green House Garden offers four seasons of beauty, contrast and inspiration, with its stunning planting, dazzling colour and touch of humour.

 “Yesterday, Saturday, my family visited the gardens at West Green.
 Words cannot say how much we all enjoyed our visit, with the sun shining, birds singing, and no traffic noise.
 In my time and career I have visited many gardens, and there are only a few that have left a powerful and lasting first impression.
 Sissinghurst, Dixter, Stourhead, Rousham and Tivoli are the few that spring to mind, and now so does West Green.
 Not unlike Sissinghurst, I was excited by the unfolding rooms and the hidden corners, which then opened into the larger informal area that was so wonderfully relaxed.